AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/understanding-tags/use-tags-in-a-program.md

 ## Use a Tag in a Program {#use-a-tag-in-a-program}

 1. Select your program.
 Click **Setup**.

    ![](assets/image2014-9-23-15-3a45-3a0.png)

-1. Drag and drop a tag into the canvas.
+1. Drag and drop a tag onto the canvas.

    ![](assets/image2014-9-23-15-3a45-3a13.png)

 1. Select a value from the drop-down.

    ![](assets/image2014-9-23-15-3a45-3a30.png)

 1. Click **Save**.

    ![](assets/image2014-9-23-15-3a45-3a36.png)